Pythonaire/HAP-Python-Packet-Bridge/README.md

 Use the linked repository to install these basic libraries.

 Put the files into your prefered path.
 Instead of "main.py", delivered by HAP-Python, use "async_main.py" to startup.
-It is tested with a Adafruit Feather M0 RFM69HCW for sensoring and Raspberry Pi Zero W as a bridge with 3 sensor devices.
+It is tested with a Raspberry Pi Zero W as a bridge and 3 devices, based on Adafruit Feather 433 MHz RFM69 (M0 SAMD21 mcu and 32u4 mcu).

 To change sensor devices, services or characteristics or add additional sensor devices, just place new classes into Sensor.py or change the existing.